This post contains an affiliate link.

 The first thing that needs addressing is how they handled Precious being sexually assaulted by her dad.
 This could have been truly terrifying to see on the screen.
 I like that they chose to film it the way they did, with just a few clips of related imagery and then quickly breaking away to Precious’ daydream (which is how she coped).
 The assault didn’t get too much screen time (certainly not nearly as much coverage as it did in the book) which helps to cement the idea that this story is really about who Precious is as a person.
 She isn’t defined by what happens to and around her.

 Which brings us to the actress who played Precious,

 There was a bit of free license taken with the movie, but I don’t think any of it materially detracted from the story.
-You will still get the same raw, intense story that is folded between the pages of the book.
+You will still get the same raw, intense story that you find in the book.

 I would highly suggest that you watch the interviews with Sapphire and the movie’s director in the bonus features to learn more about how this story came to be.
 It is eye-opening.

-Because of the intense and awful things contained in this story, I recommend it to adults.
+Because of the intense and awful things contained in this story, I recommend Precious to adults.
 Be forewarned–you will be uncomfortable!

 - A lot of bad language

 - Sexual assault of a child